rcjcooke/wa-arm-spring-selector/README.md

 ![Screenshot showing connection point chart](media/Screenshot.PNG)

 This chart shows the spring's behaviour as a function of it's connection points with the rectangles showing the bounds for allowed values of A and R<sub>2</sub> and those that the spring could theoretically manage.
 The intersection of these rectangles, limited by the function shown, gives the range of possible values for A and R<sub>2</sub> that are possible for your system which will correspond to the slider ranges you can move on the Spring Detail -> Scenario tab.
+The small yellow dot represents the most optimal (meaning the smallest possible maximum spring deflection) connection point possible for the configuration required.

 ## Project Usage